 After a brief hiatus from the blog I’m back and ready to start experimenting again in the kitchen.
-When I was thinking about which recipe to make and post first, I automatically went to these Green Bean Crispers with Lemon Garlic Aioli; which is an Applebee’s copycat recipe.
+When I was thinking about which recipe to share first, I automatically went to these Green Bean Crispers with Lemon Garlic Aioli; which is an Applebee’s copycat recipe.

 During the break, we drove to Florida from New Jersey to see my Mom for her 70th birthday.
-Since we weren’t going to have much time, we decided to leave early in the morning the day after Christmas (3am) and do the first part of the trip at our home on Anna Maria Island; which takes about 19 hours to get there, before heading over to Disney to ring in the new year with some friends.
+Since we weren’t going to have much time, we decided to leave early in the morning.

 We had four drivers so we figured we could all take turns, but the kids wound up sleeping most of the way and my eyes aren’t what they used to be; especially at night on long highway drives so hubby did most of the driving.

 We were fine until we hit South Carolina; which had other plans for us that day because it took us over 7 hours to get through 198 miles.
 Seriously SC, please put in 3 lanes on 95 like the rest of the states, I beg you! 🙂

 We finally made it to the end of Georgia (exit 3) by 9:15pm and decided to stop and sleep for the night since we were all exhausted and had another 5 hours ahead of us to go.